 Section 4.
 Enforcement.
 These covenants and restrictions may be enforced by the Association or any Owner of property which is subject to these covenants and conditions.
 Enforcement of these covenants and restrictions shall be by any proceeding at law or in equity against any person violating or attempting to violate any covenant or restriction, either to restrain the violation or to recover damages and against the land to enforce any lien created by these covenants.
 Failure of the Association or any Owner to enforce any covenant or restriction herein contained shall, in no event, be deemed to be a waiver of the right to do so thereafter.
 In the event legal action is taken to enforce the covenants and restrictions provided herein, the prevailing party shall be entitled to recover the costs of such action, including attorneys' fees, and appellate costs and attorneys' fees, if necessary.
 If any such action is brought by any Owner against any other Owner, the Association shall not have any obligation to indemnify or reimburse either party to such action.

 (a) The Association shall have the authority to impose fines, to suspend the right to use the Common Properties, to suspend the right to vote, or take any and all other action permitted by law for violations of the Association’s governing documents.
 Each fine shall be enforceable to the fullest extent allowed by law.
-Each day of an Owner's failure to comply with the Association’s governing documents shall be treated as a separate violation and, be subject to a separate fine.
+Each day an Owner's fails to comply with the Association’s governing documents a fine may be levied by the Board for each day of a continuing violation.
 In order to secure payment of fines, a fine may become a lien on the property and foreclosed in a manner similar to an assessment lien foreclosure, to the fullest extent permitted by law.
 Suspensions and fines shall be imposed in the manner provided in Section 720.305 of the Florida Statutes, as amended from time to time.
 The Board shall have the authority to promulgate additional procedures from time to time for imposition of fines and suspensions in accordance with Florida law.

 Section 5.
 Severability.
 Invalidation of any one of these covenants or restrictions by judgment or court order shall in no way affect any of the other provisions which shall remain in full force and effect.